NCAR/DART/models/clm/tutorial/README.rst

 For more details on the DART quality control variables read the
 :doc:`documentation. <../../../assimilation_code/modules/assimilation/quality_control_mod>`

-First, in your own tutorial assimilation confirm that this observation (and other observations) was accepted.

-Second, confirm that the ``posterior member`` values have been updated from their respective ``prior member`` values.
-In general the ``posterior member`` and ``posterior ensemble mean`` values should become closer to the `observation value` as compared to the prior values.
+Now, compare your ``clm_obs_seq.final`` file to the example provided above:

 ::

   cd <rundir>
   less clm_obs_seq.2011-01-02-00000.final

+First, confirm that the observation (and other observations) was accepted.

+Second, confirm that the ``posterior member`` values have been updated from their respective ``prior member`` values.
+Your simulation has run successfully if the ``posterior member`` and ``posterior ensemble mean`` values have moved closer to the `observation value` as compared to the prior values.

+Do not expect your own ``clm_obs_seq.final`` file to be bit-by-bit identical (i.e. identical to the 14th decimal place) to the example given above.
+Slight changes in compiler and run time environment are known to cause small changes when running CLM-DART.
+Furthermore, CLM is set up to run in ``hybrid`` mode, which unlike ``branch`` mode does not provide bit-by-bit reproducibility.

 This tutorial has been purposely designed such that all observations